Cheryl is a licensed/ordained gospel preacher who operates two outreach ministries.

 Beginning with the tithes and offerings

 Charles Ponzi swindled investors out of over 20 million dollars by promising them a huge return on their capital.
 He paid the first investors with the money from subsequent contributors and made himself very wealthy.
 No one else prospered as he did.
 Since that time this pyramid scheme that was named for the man who started it, has made its way into many Christian ministries.
 Charles Ponzi at least made an attempt to pay his first investors but in these churches, the spiritual leaders take all.
 I was part of several churches and two outreach ministries that emphasized the curse of Malachi chapter 3.
 Practically every week giving 10 percent was drilled into our heads.
 As the one church progressed, congregants asked why the promised blessings from tithing were not showing up.
 We then began hearing from the pulpit that we had to tithe and also give an additional offering.
 The phrase we were taught was: “Tithing is a debt you owe, an offering is a seed you sow.
 Sometime later, the pastor told the congregation that an offering should be equal to your tithe or greater.
 So at this point of the multilevel marketing scheme, please consider, what I realized in hindsight.
 Someone making say $1,000 monthly may be giving what they chose, let’s say for the sake of argument $50.00 a month.
 If they complied with what was being taught from this pulpit they would now be giving a $100.00 tithe plus a hundred dollar offering.
-This parishioner would be giving an addition $150.00 monthly, a total of $200.00, not because they chose to, but because it was taught.
+This parishioner would be giving an additional $150.00 monthly, a total of $200.00, not because they chose to, but because it was taught.

 Buying protection from the mob